 |Repeat freshman, sophomore or junior courses, per credit hour||N/A|

-*An initial tuition deposit of $1,000.00, which will be applied to the first term tuition, must be made by all first-year students.
+*An initial tuition deposit of $1,000.00, which is applied to the first term tuition, must be made by all first-year students.
 See the Admission Information section of this bulletin for further details.

 †This rate applies only to students who are not covered under a certified contract agreement.
 The following state subsidizes, through Contract Agreement, those who are state residents: